nattyjs/tidy/README.md

 This project is licensed under the MIT License.

+Love @tidy?
+Give our repo a star ⭐ ⬆️.

 **Contributing**

 We welcome contributions to <b>@tidy!</b> Please refer to our [contribution guidelines for more information](docs/content/community/contribution.md).